Pico Park: Development and release

 When asked what made him start making Pico Park, the game creator, Teco, answered, "I think it's fun for [friends] to get together and play on one screen," but that he thinks local gameplay has become less common with time.
 Teco developed the game by himself and his friend helped to compose sounds in the game.
 This game was inspired by Saturn Bomberman, in which 10 players are able to play simultaneously, and The Legend of Zelda: Four Swords, which also had cooperative multiplayer mechanics.
 Pico Park had its first playtest in Fall 2013.

 The game was presented in the Tokyo Game Show 2014 and won the Best Presentation award of the event Sense of Wonder Night 2014 under the name Picolecitta.
 During the presentation, Teco used an external USB hub with 10 gamepads connected to it to demonstrate the game.

 Pico Park was first released on April 26, 2016 for Microsoft Windows via Steam.
 The game was then released for Nintendo Switch on June 6, 2019, with updated textures and levels.
 Although the game was originally designed for local multiplayer, players requested the addition of online multiplayer features during the COVID-19 pandemic.
 On May 7, 2021, a new version of Pico Park was released for PC with online multiplayer and the additional features that came with the Nintendo Switch version.
 On September 9, 2021, the Nintendo Switch version also received an online multiplayer update.

 System

 Pico Park is available on Microsoft Windows and Nintendo Switch, although cross-play between each system is not supported.
 There is also an official add-on application available on iOS and Android.

 Steam

 Pico Park: Classic Edition

 Pico Park: Classic Edition was released to Steam on April 28, 2016.
 The classic version allows 2 to 10 players to play simultaneously.
 With a USB controller or smartphone as a controller, players play while sharing one screen.
-The game is free and is available on Steam.
+The game was free and was available on Steam.
 The all-time peak number of simultaneous players is 419 on August 1, 2021, and the all-time peak of average players played in a month is 218.

+On June 1, 2026, TECOPARK had announced Pico Park: Classic Edition was going to be removed from the Steam store, and on June 14, 2026, it was removed from the Steam store.